-- HostName is the name of the machine where the message was produced. - BrokerName is the name of the broker where the message was produced. - ThreadNumber is the threadID of the broker process where the message was - BIPnnnnx is the MQSeries Integrator message identifier, where: - nnnn is the number of the message, and - X is a letter indicating the severity level of the message (one of I: information, W: warning, E: error, and S: serious.
+- HostName is the name of the machine where the message was produced. - BrokerName is the name of the broker where the message was produced. - ThreadNumber is the threadID of the broker process where the message was produced. - BIPnnnnx is the MQSeries Integrator message identifier, where: - nnnn is the number of the message, and - X is a letter indicating the severity level of the message (one of I: information, W: warning , E: error, and S: serious.

-I I • Message is the Message associated with the message identifier, which may be referenced in the MQSeries Integrator Messages book.
-1 SystemInformation is internal information which may be of use if you need to contact your IBM support center.
-I Note: On UNIX platforms, MQSeries Integrator makes the assumption that the I local codepage is UTF-8.
-If MQSeries Integrator is not running in an 1 environment that has this codepage, some of your national characters may I not display correctly.
-In order to overcome this, you can use the I environment variable: I MQSI_LOCAL_CCSID to inform MQSeries Integrator which local codepage you would like to use.
-For example, if you have Japanese DBCS characters, using code set ibm-932, that are to be displayed in syslog, you will need to export:
+- Message is the Message associated with the message identifier, which may be referenced in the MQSeries Integrator Messages book. - SystemInformation is internal information which may be of use if you need to contact your IBM support center. - Note: On UNIX platforms, MQSeries Integrator makes the assumption that the local codepage is UTF-8.
+If MQSeries Integrator is not running in an environment that has this codepage, some of your national characters may not display correctly.
+In order to overcome this, you can use the environment variable: